Charts

 NOM history

+Visa and entry settings include rules that affect who can enter Australia and who stays long enough to count in NOM.
 The chart uses ABS financial-year data from 2004-05 to 2024-25.
 The orange line shows the number of people added through NOM.
 The blue line shows that flow as a share of Australia's estimated resident population.

 NOM and NOM share of resident population